sebousan/hugolify-www/content/docs/codes/functions/CorrectPunctuation.md

 ## Description

-In french, we need a space before a double punctuaiton (:;?!), insecable space allows this punctuation not to be left alone on the line depending on the text, it will always be preceded by a word.
+In french, we need a space before a double punctuation (`:;?!`), insecable space allows this punctuation not to be left alone on the line depending on the text, it will always be preceded by a word.

 ## Usage